 There was a lot of dinghy traffic in the anchorage, so I hailed one who looked like he might be heading ashore and he offered me a lift.
 Not only that, but he ran me to the nearby auto parts store in his car, where I bought a fuel pump for $56.
 After doing his own shopping my good Samaritan took me back to Britannia, then with a wave continued to his own boat.
 Our guests were pleased to learn that it was easier to thumb a lift on the water than on land, and boating people tend to help each other very readily.

-With the wind easterly and on shore blowing 20 to 25 knots and four foot seas outside in the Atlantic, I decided it would be prudent not to venture out through the nearby Ponce inlet, with a wooden plugged boat and guests who had never been to sea before.
-That really would be tempting Neptune for the plug to vibrate loose and two sea-sick passengers who thought they would die.
+With the wind easterly and on shore, blowing 20 to 25 knots and four foot seas outside in the Atlantic, I decided it would be prudent not to venture out through the nearby Ponce inlet, with a wooden plugged boat and guests who had never been to sea before.
+That really would be tempting Neptune for the plug to vibrate loose, and with two sea-sick passengers who thought they would die.
 Both of them seemed relieved to hear it.
-We stayed another day at anchor, enjoying the passing boats and the nautical scene in general then set off south for home.
+We stayed another day at anchor, enjoying the passing boats and the nautical scene in general, then set off south for home.

 The wind had shifted south easterly so we could only set a tight jib as we motor sailed back the way we had come.
 This time though an horrendous rain storm hit us but that was thankfully short, but it gave our guests an opportunity to test their new foul weather gear.
 Half way home the engine water temperature gauge failed and I had to throttle back a little for fear of overheating.
 I concluded we had another electrical fault, but I kept an eye on the motor just in case.